sbow19/deeper-test/README.md

 ### Running the project

 + Before beginning, you will need to run the data import code.
-You will need to configure the .env file located under import_data/src directory to ensure you are connected to a server.
+You will need to configure the .env file located under import_data/src and backend/f_app directories to ensure you are connected to a server.

-+ Then to import the data, navigate up to the import_data/src directory, an  run python import_data.py
++ Then to import the data, navigate up to the import_data/src directory, and run python import_data.py

 + After the import is successful, navigate into the frontend/deeper-fe/ directory to land in the frontend development area.
 Then to build the project, run npm run build.
-This will output the static build files to the backend/static/ directorr
+This will output the static build files to the backend/static/ directory.

 + To run the Flask server and server the frontend code, navigate to the backend/ directory, enter the python venv there, and run flask --app f_app run.
 This will start an instance of the flask server and will be accessible on 127.0.0.1:5000 in your browser.

 ## Summary

 + I realised that I spent a lot of time debugging issues which I have not had much experience with in the recent past, such as API development and frontend - backend communication.
-With that said, I am extremely happy to have taken part in the project, and I am motivated to continue building on my fullstack development skills.
+With that said, I am extremely happy to have taken part in the task and I am motivated to continue building on my fullstack development skills.